-In England a city is larger than a town and usually boasts a cathedral or a university but often there are few obvious features that define a city and make it clearly distinguishable from a town.
+In England, a city is larger than a town and usually boasts a cathedral or a university.
+Often there are no obvious features that define a city to make it distinguishable from a town.

-This article will discuss two cities that will be sure to delight the discerning tourist with the wealth of attractions on offer throughout the year and are also chosen by the author as being close to several areas of interest in the English countryside as well as some excellent beaches being well within the scope of a day trip.
+This article will discuss two cities that will be sure to delight the discerning tourist with the wealth of attractions on offer throughout the year.
+They are also chosen by the author as being close to several areas of interest in the English countryside as well as some excellent beaches being well within the scope of a day trip.

 Plymouth City Centre, Devon, UK

 Plymouth is one of the few English cities by the sea.
 Together with Brighton - which is much closer to the capital - it can be an ideal location for a traditional English seaside holiday.

 Located on England's south-west coast between the mouth of the River Plym (hence the name) and the Tamar, Plymouth is a popular city to visit.
 The English Channel makes a voyage to France possible in a few hours (courtesy of Brittany Ferries) and even Santander in Spain is only twenty-four hours away by sea.
 Thus a trip to Plymouth and England's West Country can easily be combined with a journey to Europe.